Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Commissioning tests

 \subsection{Beam energy correction}

 Since the bunch is moving relative to the lab frame, a proper account of the total beam energy is necessary for a correct application of the Doppler-shift transformation and subsequent extraction of an absolute transition frequency.
 An accurate voltage divider (Caddock film resistor) and a voltage divider system \cite{Konig2024HighApplications} were used to measure the scanning voltage applied to the CEC and the high voltage that provided the main beam energy, respectively.
 However, the actual beam energy can be shifted from the total applied voltages due to the trapping potential in the RFQCB, the atomic charge exchange and possible resistive voltage drop.
-In order to measure the actual beam energy precisely, a collinear/anticollinear measurement is performed \cite{Konig2021BeamSpectroscopy}, where the same transition is recorded twice: Once with the excitation laser propagating anti-collinearly to the bunched atomic beam, and then again with the laser propagating collinearly.
-By determining the Doppler-shifted centroid frequencies for each propagation direction, a Doppler-free centroid (absolute transition frequency) can be calculated as $\nu_0 = \sqrt{\nu_a\nu_c}$, where $\nu_{a/c}$ represent the centroid frequencies from the anti/collinear measurements, respectively.
+In order to measure the actual beam energy precisely, a collinear/anticollinear measurement is performed, where the same transition is recorded twice: once with the excitation laser propagating anticollinearly to the bunched atomic beam, and then again with the laser propagating collinearly.
+By determining the Doppler-shifted centroid frequencies for each propagation direction, a Doppler-free centroid (absolute transition frequency) can be calculated, as detailed in Ref. \cite{Konig2021BeamSpectroscopy}.
 An estimate for the rest frame centroid of the $^{2}P_{1/2}$~$\rightarrow$~$^{2}S_{1/2}$ transition is reported in TABLE \ref{tab:Constants Table}.
 This estimate is based on 6 collinear and 6 anticollinear measurements, constituting 1500 seconds of total integration time.
-This collinear/anticollinear analysis is also summarized in FIG. \ref{fig:bea}.
+This collinear/anticollinear analysis is also summarized in FIG.~\ref{fig:bea}.